Nutlope/json_to_firestore/README.md

 1. Download service_key from firebase and place it in the root directory
 2. Create a folder named "files" and put all JSON files there in the form of an array of objects
-3. Specify the unique ID in L25 of uploader.js
+3. Specify the unique ID in L25 of uploader.js.
+If JSON files have diff unique IDs, do them one by one.
 4. Run "npm install firebase firebase-admin"
 5. Run "node uploader.js"